 Train for Speed

 If you’re training for sprint races, shorter threshold intervals are the way to go.

-- 6x 1km repeats at threshold heart rate
+-6x 1km repeats at threshold heart rate-10 minute cool down

 Do a 3-5K run for time into your training regimen every four weeks to test yourself.
 See if you can beat your best time.

 Your events/races will be your threshold workouts, so although you’ll still want to be doing intervals as part of your training (maybe one every two weeks), you’ll want to focus more on your V02 max now.

 VO2 max, or maximal oxygen uptake, indicates the amount of oxygen consumed in milliliters per kilogram of body weight per minute.
 The higher the number, the more oxygen you get to the muscles, and the faster or longer you run..
 To train for this you’ll want to do workouts that are shorter, but very hard.
 Tabata workouts are a great example.

 -4-5 minutes: Sprint for 20 seconds, then rest for 10 seconds-

 -If you’re on a treadmill, put the incline up to 15% (most treadmills only go up to 15% grade).

 -Turn the speed up to as fast as you can run for twenty seconds.
 It should be a solid sprint effort.